typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 #### Private Subnets

+> Only create this subnet for use with private agent topology.

 Create a subnet in each AZ.
 This subnet will be private, and thus not directly accessible from outside world.
 The ConductR core and the ConductR private agents will be hosted in this subnet.

 Our example subnets names indicate their AZ.
 In this case the subnet will be called SN-PRIVATE-A with a CIDR of `10.0.1.0/49`, SN-PRIVATE-B with a CIDR of `10.0.2.0/49`, and SN-PRIVATE-C with a CIDR of `10.0.3.0/49`.
 Each subnet will need an internet gateway added to their route table for the destination `0.0.0.0/0`.
 This required so that our nodes can access the internet.